tendermint/tendermint/docs/architecture/adr-072-request-for-comments.md

    ADRs.

 -  Unlike in the previous RFC scheme, documents in this new directory will _not_ be used directly for decision-making.
+This is the key difference between an RFC and an ADR.

    Instead, an RFC will exist to document background, articulate general principles, and serve as a historical record of discussion and motivation.

    In this system, an RFC may _only_ result in a decision indirectly, via ADR documents created in response to the RFC.

+   **In short:** If a decision is required, write an ADR; otherwise if a sufficiently broad discussion is needed, write an RFC.

 Just so that there is a consistent format, I also propose that: